Nicogito/personal-shopper-chatgpt-plugin/README.md

 # clothes-api
-This is a Flask API which get clothes
+This is a ChatGPT plugin which act as a Personal shopper